 Cryptography

-Notes from MATH 470 — Communications and Cryptography at Texas A&M.
+Notes from MATH 470 — Communications and Cryptography at Texas A&M during Fall 2021 with Dr. Josiah Park.

-Based off of lectures by Dr. Josiah Park, and An Introduction to Mathematical Cryptography by J. Hoffstein, J. Pipher, and J.H.
+Based off of the lectures and An Introduction to Mathematical Cryptography by J. Hoffstein, J. Pipher, and J.H.
 Silverman.

 Notation